langfuse/langfuse-python/examples/fastapi_example/README.md

    - OpenAI: AI platform for natural language processing.

 5. **Usage**:
+   - Preparation: Ensure langfuse is installed and configured in the `fastapi_example/main.py` file.
-   - Start the application using `poetry run start` at the root level.
+   - Starting the Server: Navigate to the root directory of the project `langfuse-python/examples/fastapi_examples`.
+Run the application using `poetry run start`.
    - Access endpoints at `http://localhost:8000`.

 For more details on FastAPI and Langfuse refer to their respective documentation.